hvnsweeting/kapacitor/client/API.md

 }
 ```

-Get the handlers for the anonymous topic `main:alert_cpu:alert5`.
-This topic represents an auto-generated topic from a task that has defined handlers explicitly in the TICKscript.
+This `main:alert_cpu:alert5` topic represents an auto-generated topic from a task that has defined handlers explicitly in the TICKscript.
-Anonymous handlers cannot be modified via the API.
+Anonymous handlers cannot be listed or modified via the API.

 ```
 GET /kapacitor/v1/alerts/topics/main:alert_cpu:alert5/handlers